makarovadaria/film-point/README.md

       DB_USER='(your_username)'
       DB_PASSWORD='(your_password)'
       DB_HOST='localhost'
-      DB_PORT='5433'
+      DB_PORT='5432'

-6. Migrate migrations files.
+6. Make migrations and migrate migrations files

+         python manage.py makemigrations

          python manage.py migrate

-7. Create a superuser
+8. Create a superuser

        python manage.py createsuperuser

-8. The project comes with the fixture file which holds pre-made data for quicker testing which can be applied.
+9. The project comes with the fixture file which holds pre-made data for quicker testing which can be applied.

          python manage.py loaddata fixtures.json